PskPttw/The-Internship2021/README.md

 # The_Internship_2021

-This repository is created for The Internship program.
+This repository hass been created for The Internship program.

 #Table of contents
 * [Sorting Acronyms](#1-sorting-acronyms)